What you’ll need

 You’re in

-You’ll land in your instance’s terminal, ready to install packages, run apps, or start a Jupyter notebook.If you already use 1Password, you can store and use SSH keys directly—no need to manage files or worry about permissions.
-Here’s how SSH with 1Password works.
+You’ll land in your instance’s terminal, ready to install packages, run apps, or start a Jupyter notebook.Troubleshooting tips

 - Permission denied (publickey)?